DSC00069.JPG

 This brings me to you.

 My stories are here to serve.
-My work is built on a foundation of love, an unrelenting passion for all of the love we can experience in this lifetime, and a commitment to be an unstoppable force for endless love and compassion.
+My work is built on a foundation of love, an unrelenting passion for all the love we can experience in this lifetime, and a commitment to be an unstoppable force for endless love and compassion.

 If you’ve made it this far, I hope this is just the beginning of our journey together.
 I’d love to get to know you better and the best way to do that is by emailing me at kayla@kaylanedza.com.
-Tell me what you’re working through right now or tell me which episode of Girlfriends is your favorite.
+Tell me what you’re working through right now or tell me which episode of The Game is your favorite.

 Thank you for being here friend.